This tutorial covers a basic application and essential functions of SUMO for traffic analysis using an example network.

 - As you can see in the given example, there are streets in both directions.
 To give your edge this information, you can either right-click on your created edge and choose Add reverse direction or select the option two-way during the creation process of an edge.

 - Furthermore, one attribute must be changed to get a similar output as in the example description: the number of lanes.
 You can change the number of lanes easily if you are in the Inspect Mode and click on the relevant edge and change it directly.

 Now you should be able to create the rest of the given nodes and edges in this example and change the names, the number of lanes, and reset the positions.
 Don't forget to save your work from time to time.
-The Dummy nodes 911-914 are needed for analyzing the traffic performance on the incoming and outgoing links in the network.
-More dummy nodes can be applied if needed (such as for accurate geometric alignment or for the specification of detector locations).

 - Next step would be to define the connections between the edges.
 To see which connections are already build automatically, please select the box show connections.

 The default in SUMO is based on the given geometric design of all possible and logical traffic movements.
 U-turns are allowed if there is no corresponding specification.
 The default setting is that the right-most lane of each link is aligned to the right-most lane of the respective downstream link.
 In our example, the following connections are expected: